prismofeverything/organism-legacy/README.md

 # organism

-A Clojure library designed to ... well, that part is up to you.
+A library for the board game Organism.

-## Usage
+## usage

-FIXME
+python organism/organism.py

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Ryan Spangler

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.